All Episodes

 Dawn, you don't even have one?

-Sturdley's gonna go and get a condom.
+Snerdley's going to go out and get a condom.

-And I'll just wait till he gets back and we'll demonstrate safe talk.
+And I'll just wait till he gets back, and we'll demonstrate safe talk.

-Uh let me take a quick time out here.
+Let me take a quick time out here.

 We'll be back after this.